 The role of the Dryland Instructor is one that demands hard work, creativity, group control and an enthusiastic attitude towards children.
 The Dryland Instructor is required to follow a comprehensive teaching outline and ensure that all required components of the Dryland program are taught during the course of the week.
 The Dryland Instructor works directly with a Hockey Counsellor and a section of children.
 Instructors are expected to teach classes that are age appropriate, productive, and fun.
-This includes being prepared to teach in a variety of weather conditions ( Rainy day programs ).
+This includes being prepared to teach in a variety of weather conditions (Rainy day programs).
 Instructors are responsible for teaching campers the safety requirements of each program ensuring that all participants use equipment properly and follow safety standards.
-This includes providing care to our campers that reflects the standards and guidelines of the Hockey Opportunity Camp Code of Conduct.
+This includes providing care to our campers that reflects the standards and guidelines of HOC's Child Care Practices.

 Staff Orientation / Training: TBD

 Optional Employment: Week #10 August 30 – September 5, 2020

 Wages: Summer wages range from $2,200 – $3,600 per summer depending on qualifications and experience of applicants.
 Room and board are included.